-Information about the Fund, including the SAI and annual and semi-annual reports, can be reviewed and copied at the Securities and Exchange Commission's Public Reference Room in Washington, D.C.
-Information about the operation of the public reference room can be obtained by calling the Commission at I-202-551-8090.
-Reports and other information about the Fund are available on the Commission's Internet site at http://www.sec.gov.
-Copies of information on the Commission's Internet site may be obtained, upon payment of a duplicating fee, by electronic request at the following e-mail address: publicinfo@sec.gov, or by writing to: Securities and Exchange Commission, Public Reference Section, 100 F Street NE, Washington, D.C.
-20549-1520.
+Information about the Fund, including the SAI and annual and semi-annual reports, can be reviewed and copied at the Securities and Exchange Commission's Public Reference Section.
+Information about the operation of the public reference room can be obtained by calling the Commission at I-202-55I-8090.
+Reports and other information about the Fund are available on the EDGAR Database on the SEC's Internet site.
+Copies of information may be obtained, after paying a duplicating fee, by electronic request at the following e-mail address: publicinfo@sec.gov.